 Getting Started With Your Own Food Blog

 Genesis Framework:This is a great framework.
 We moved from thesis to genesis awhile back and couldn’t be happier.
 It is a little cheaper than thesis and provides a lot of great functionality.
 Genesis is customizable and fast, helps with SEO, has responsive design which helps with different devices, browsers and sizes of monitors so you user gets the best experience.
+When you get genesis it is $59.95 and you will need to get a child theme like Foodie Pro.

 Food Blogger Pro: This is a great community no matter what your current food blog status is.
 If you are just getting started, have 100,000’s of visitors a month like us or millions like pinch of yum.
 We joined food blogger pro for it’s great community but they also have some videos that help get you started on your own food blog.
 This is a good place if you aren’t sure where to get started or want some feedback on your site or photos or just to have a place to share your progress and network on new projects.